Alisha98A/hangman-game/README.md

 - The rules should explain how the game works with clear instructions 1-5

-### User Story for Returning Players
-#### User Story 2: As a returning player, I would like to continue my previous game session so that I can pick up where I left off.
-- The game should prompt returning players to enter their username to retrieve their saved game state.
-- If a saved game exists, the player should be able to resume their game immediately.

 #### User Story 3: As a returning player, I would like to view the leaderboard to see how I rank among the other players.
 - The game should display a leaderboard fetched from Google Sheets.
 - The leaderboard should show the top scores and usernames.